Going to Production

 • IsolationScope changes do not migrate existing data — pin it before launch.
 Changing it post-launch is equivalent to switching to a new namespace.

-• WorkspaceSession single-machine constraint: a K8s multi-replica build throws IllegalStateException on the very first build().
-This is intentional — you can’t park session state on one pod’s local disk.
+• Local AgentStateStore single-machine constraint: a K8s multi-replica build that pairs a distributed filesystem with a local JsonFileAgentStateStore throws IllegalStateException on the very first build().
+This is intentional — you can’t park agent state on one pod’s local disk.

 • NacosSkillRepository not closed — subscriptions leak; at fleet scale Nacos complains.
 Use Spring @PreDestroy or destroyMethod="close".